 At PrimeHealth, we know you can cure IBS if you identify the root cause of your symptoms.
 To do this, we lead patients through a 5-step process:

 - Discuss your history and test for IBS triggers.
 A patient’s triggers can range from chronic stress or trauma to gut infections like parasites or a condition called small intestine bacterial overgrowth (SIBO).
-SIBO causes excess bacteria to grow in the small intestine, increasing your risk of gastrointestinal tract disorders like IBS.
 Completing stool and breath tests can help us to diagnose root causes like these.

 - Make lifestyle changes.
 Regular exercise, resting your bowel using intermittent fasting, and stress management may help alleviate IBS symptoms.
 Meditation, yoga, and spending time outside are all good ways to manage chronic stress.